odubno/gauss-naive-bayes/README.md

 ```

 ## Skeleton
 Import the necessary libraries and create the GaussNB class.
-This will be the structure of the code for the rest of the tutorial.
+This will be the foundation of the code.

 <details>
   <summary>Click to expand GaussNB Skeleton.</summary>